 Welcome to Scotvet, Your Local Vets in Glasgow

-We would like to reassure our clients that we are continuing to provide veterinary services at our Glasgow vet clinic in accordance with current BVA guidelines in order to protect public health and the safety of our staff & clients.
-To maintain social distancing and to protect our clients and staff we will only be providing veterinary services at our Sandyhills clinic in Shettleston until further notice.
+We would like to reassure our clients that we are continuing to provide veterinary services at our Glasgow vet clinics in accordance with current BVA guidelines in order to protect public health and the safety of our staff & clients.
+Because our Baillieston surgery has more space and capacity we will be using it more frequently for operations and diagnostics.
+Even though in the past you may have used our Sandyhills clinic, our reception staff may ask you to attend Baillieston instead.
+Be reassured it is the same vets, nurses and receptionists , that you will have seen at Sandyhills and will have all your pet’s notes.
+Thank you for your cooperation in this.

 Please follow us on Facebook for regular news updates.
 We aim to protect our staff, our clients and continue to provide the best care for your pets.
 Thank you for your cooperation.